Your tracking app is guessing. Your body is not.

 This is the order I recommend.
 First, learn to chart with a teacher.
 Second, use Read Your Body or Cyclisity as the place where you keep your charts.
 The app is not the problem.
 The app as your authority on your own body is the problem.

-By the end of your first cycle of charting, you will know whether you are actually ovulating and roughly when.
+By the end of your first cycle of charting, you will know whether you are ovulating and roughly when.
 By cycle two, you will be reading the shape of your fertile window in your own body.
 By cycle three, you will know whether your luteal phase is long enough for implantation.
 By cycle four, most clients are reading their cycles fluently and timing conception attempts with confidence.
+The full structure of that work is in the Conception Charting Program, and if you want the wider picture of where it fits, the trying to conceive guide covers where to start.

 More than that, you will have the skill for the rest of your reproductive life.
 Apps can be deleted.
 Subscriptions can be cancelled.
 The skill of reading your own body is permanent.

 Some apps, including Natural Cycles, ask you to input your basal body temperature daily and use that real data alongside their algorithm.
-This is closer to charting than calendar-based apps, and the research on Natural Cycles is more favorable than on apps generally.
+This is closer to charting than calendar-based apps, because it draws on something your body is actually doing.

 It is still not a substitute for learning to chart.
-BBT alone identifies ovulation only after it has happened, which is too late for couples actively trying to conceive.
+Temperature alone identifies ovulation only after it has happened, which is too late for couples actively trying to conceive in that cycle.
 The most useful sign for conception timing is cervical fluid, which precedes ovulation by several days.
 Apps that use only temperature miss the opening of the fertile window.

 If your app has been letting you down